springwolf/springwolf.github.io/docs/faq.md

 Options:

-1. Use the same settings in Springwolf and the other library (including the [fully qualified class name (FQN) option (`springwolf.use-fqn=false`)](configuration/configuration.mdx)).
+1. Use the same settings in Springwolf and the other library (including the [fully qualified class name (FQN) option](configuration/configuration.mdx)).
-2. Don't run Springwolf and the other library at the same time, for example by generating the documentation at build time.
+2. Don't run Springwolf and the other library at the same time, for example by [generating the documentation at build time](static-generation.md).

 ### Generic types (List) don't contain item properties